Skip to main content

 Kristin Ranheim Randel

-The section cooperates closely with the national screening laboratory, which performs analyses on blood in stool samples, and with the screening centers that perform follow-up colonoscopy for participants with a positive screening test, and with the pathology laboratories.
-The section also has an extensive research activity within the field of colorectal cancer screening and prevention.
+The department cooperates closely with the national screening laboratory, which performs analyses on blood in stool samples, and with the screening centers that perform follow-up colonoscopy for participants with a positive screening test, and with the pathology laboratories.
+The department also has an extensive research activity within the field of colorectal cancer screening and prevention.

 Employees